 NPR's Scott Horsley reports.

-Ms. LINDA LEE (Resident, San Diego): We have more ability to make money here, more opportunity, but over there with a hundred dollar they can live a month.
+LINDA LEE: We have more ability to make money here, more opportunity, but over there with a hundred dollar they can live a month.

-Mr. DONALD TERRY (Inter-American Develop Bank): Our hope, of course, is that in the next generation fewer numbers of young people living in developing countries will have to leave home.
-They're going to stay with their families and they can contribute even more to their own local economies.
+DONALD TERRY: Our hope, of course, is that in the next generation fewer numbers of young people living in developing countries will have to leave home.
+They're going to stay with their families, and they can contribute even more to their own local economies.

 NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
 Accuracy and availability may vary.
 The authoritative record of NPR’s programming is the audio record.